Portrait of Gertrude Stein: Significance and legacy

-On the portrait's importance, Alfred H. Barr, Jr. remarked that, "Aside from its value as a landmark in modern art, Picasso's painting stands as a powerful characterization of one of the most remarkable and influential American writers of her generation."
+On the portrait's importance, Alfred H. Barr Jr. remarked that, "Aside from its value as a landmark in modern art, Picasso's painting stands as a powerful characterization of one of the most remarkable and influential American writers of her generation."

 In 2006, David J. Chalif M.D. remarked on the significance of the painting.
 "Universally recognized as one of the classic and pivotal works of Picasso's late Rose period, Portrait of Gertrude Stein brilliantly captures the psychological character of one of the great American writers and cultural figures of the last century."

-Reception

-In The Guardian, Jonathan Jones argued, “Ever since the Renaissance, the portrayal of women had been shaped by ideals of beauty and constrained social roles.
+In 2015, Jonathan Jones wrote: "Ever since the Renaissance, the portrayal of women had been shaped by ideals of beauty and constrained social roles.
 Picasso’s Portrait of Gertrude Stein turns all that upside down.
 Stein has escaped from the confining categories with which western art previously ensnared women.
 She is neither old nor young, sexual nor submissive – her stone face makes her something new on Earth.
-She is in command of her identity.”
+She is in command of her identity."